-Prep Questions to be Filled Out Prior to the Meeting On a scale of 1-10, how would you rate your own willingness to take personal responsibility?
-What if anything gets in the way for you taking a higher level of personal responsibility?
-On a scale of 1-10, how well do your teammates take on personal responsibility?
-What gets in the way of them taking on a higher level of personal responsibility?
+- 1. On a scale of 1-10, how would you rate your own willingness to take personal responsibility? - 2.
+What if anything gets in the way for you taking a higher level of personal responsibility? - 3.
+On a scale of 1-10, how well do your teammates take on personal responsibility? - 4.
+What gets in the way of them taking on a higher level of personal responsibility? - 5.
 What would happen to the team if everyone improved personal responsibility?

 Group Discussion - As a group share your answers about your level of personal responsibility.
 Discuss each other's answers and compare notes on the accuracy of the person's self-assessment.
 As a group discuss what shared commitments you can make to increase overall personal responsibility on the team.

 Individual Commitments - Based upon the self-reflection and group conversation, come up with 1-2 individual commitments you'd like to make to improve results.
 Share those with each other.